rollbar/docs/guides/notification-variables.md

 #Using Variables in Rollbar Notifications

-Rollbar supports variable values in notification handlers using a familiar `{{VARIABLE_NAME}}` syntax.
+Rollbar supports variables in notifications using a familiar `{{VARIABLE_NAME}}` syntax.
 Different variable values are available depending on the type of event that triggers the notification.

 ##Items
 When an item has changed and triggered a notification, the following variables are available: